 Compliance with our Code of Conduct and Ethics, and supporting policies such as our Equal Opportunity, Bullying and Harassment policy is embedded in ANZ's role mandates, employment contracts, recruitment and performance management activities.

+All permanent and temporary employees, consultants and contractors are required to undertake 'ANZ Essentials' training, and to refresh their knowledge of specific courses within the suite, annually, or every two or three years, depending on the subject.
+Failure to do this can lead to disciplinary action and/or remuneration consequences; in serious cases it can lead to termination of employment.

-Each year, all employees are required to complete, our "Living the Code" training course which covers topics such as equal opportunity and health and safety.
-Failure to complete this training can be a factor in the employee's entitlement to performance-based remuneration.
-All breaches of the Code of Conduct and Ethics are reported quarterly to our Management Board and form part of our regular risk reporting to the Operational Risk Executive Committee.
+All breaches of the Code of Conduct and Ethics are reported quarterly to our Management Board and form part of regular risk reporting to the Operational Risk Executive Committee.
+The ANZ Board Audit Committee receives reports twice each year in relation to notifications made under ANZ's Whistleblower Protection Policy and once a year in relation to the number and types of breaches of the employee code of conduct and ethics during the previous year, as well as details of any breaches of the non-executive directors code of conduct and ethics.
 Breaches are also disclosed publicly on our website.
 Our Human Resources Committee (a Board level committee) regularly monitors remuneration related risks and improves assurance by liaising with the Audit and/or Risk Committee to ensure that executive and employee remuneration risks and controls are reviewed, updated and link to corporate risk strategy and assurance program.

+Everyone is required to complete the 'Living the Code' training course, within ANZ Essentials, annually.
+The course aims to reinforce the importance of our values and ethics and seeks a declaration of compliance with our Code of Conduct and Ethics.
+In 2012, 58,104 people working with ANZ completed the 'Living the Code' training program